For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘You might have a point; even before Swedenborg’s writings or the voice came to me in the meadow, I sensed I was being prepared for something more in life than what my agnostic mind would accept.

 ‘I’ve never told this to anyone before; as a young boy, I would sometimes sense a warm and loving feminine presence drawing close to my side while in bed.
-I remember waking one night, realising this was more than just a dream.
+I remember waking up one night and realising this was more than a dream.
 These continued to occur, mostly when I felt sad and alone in those early childhood years.
 I had no idea what to think, except these moments made me feel I belonged, even if I didn’t know to whom or what.

 ‘Later, as I grew older, these nocturnal visitations gradually ended.
-I don’t know; maybe it was because I no longer paid attention to them.
-Much later, however, when I was completing my doctoral thesis, I awoke from my sleep one night and sat up, sobbing uncontrollably.
+I don’t know; maybe it was because I no longer wished to pay attention to them.
+Much later, however, when completing my doctoral thesis, I awoke one night and sat up, sobbing uncontrollably.
 I wasn’t sure why except it seemed I had been visited by someone dear.
 Since I’m not one to cry, I assumed this must be an emotional release from the stress I was experiencing those days.

-‘Over the next year, this visitation would return on occasion as I fell asleep.
-I always fashioned myself as a hard-nosed sceptic, yet would melt on those rare occasions when I felt the phantasm’s presence.
-But there was a price to pay… for weeks and sometimes months after these encounters; I would feel unstable, confused with inward conflict.
+‘Over the next year, this visitation occasionally returned while I slept.
+I always fashioned myself as a hard-nosed sceptic, yet shaken on those rare occasions when I felt the presence.
+But there was a price to pay… for weeks, and sometimes months after these encounters, I felt unstable and confused with inward conflict.

 He didn’t say anything; still, it was evident that my story moved Eli.
 After a few minutes of silence, he got up, put his hand on my shoulder, and quietly walked out the door.